-Activity Evidence that supports this approach Challenge number(s) addressed Creation of a Middle Leader to work with Deputy Head to enhance teaching across the school (particularly Maths) in line with DfE guidance.
+Activity Evidence that supports this approach Challenge number(s) addressed Development of a Middle Leader to work with Deputy Head to enhance teaching across the school (particularly Maths) in line with DfE guidance.
 The lead will engage with similar schools to develop the quality of maths teaching through CPD.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) There is strong evidence that teachers' pedagogical and content knowledge within specific subjects has a significant impact on pupil outcomes: What-Makes-Great-Teaching- REPORT.pdf (suttontrust.com) 1
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) There is strong evidence that teachers' pedagogical and content knowledge within specific subjects has a significant impact on pupil outcomes: 1

-CPD for teaching staff on developing pupils' mental models.
-Evidence from cognitive science suggests that teachers must carefully introduce new content to pupils to ensure they can reference this against existing knowledge: Cognitive Load Theory and its application in the classroom - The Early Career Hub (chartered.college) 1 Development of SENDCo time to work with SaLT Asst The Communication Trust worked with the Better Communication Research Programme to develop the What Works database of evidenced interventions to support children's speech, language and communication.
-What works database (ican.org.uk) This is endorsed by the Royal College of Speech and Language Therapists.
-2, 3
+What-Makes-Great- TeachingREPORT.pdf (suttontrust.com) CPD for teaching staff on developing pupils' mental models focusing on executive functioning Evidence from cognitive science suggests that teachers must carefully introduce new content to pupils to ensure they can reference this against existing knowledge: Cognitive Load Theory and its application in the classroom - The Early Career Hub (chartered.college) 1, 2, 3, 5, 6 Development of SENDCo role to include access arrangements Statutory required qualification to administer access arrangements and facilitate appropriate exam support.
+1, 2, 3